10-meter band: Novice sub-bands

 Named for the segment of 10 meters granted for use to American Novice Class Amateur Radio license holders.
 The Novice sub-bands consist of two frequency ranges; one for CW and Data operation, and the other for SSB phone operation.

 Novice/Technician phone

 The most active part of the 10 meter band is probably 28.300–28.500 MHz.
 Worldwide, operation in this band segment is almost exclusively SSB.

 Beacons

 Because the propagation on 10 meters can vary drastically throughout the day, propagation beacons are very important to gauge the current conditions of the band.
-With some differences in each ITU Regions and also from country to country, the beacon sub-bands fall between 28.100–28.300 MHz.
+With some differences in each ITU Region and also from country to country, the beacon sub-bands fall between 28.100–28.300 MHz.
 ITU Region 1 is generally 28.190-28.225 MHz and ITU Region 2 is generally 28.200–28.300 MHz.

 A list of 10 meter propagation beacons is available.